SunnySiqi/LNL_K/README.md

 # LNL_K
-Implementation of the paper "LNL+K: Learning with Noisy Labels and Noise Source Distribution Knowledge"
+Implementation of the paper "LNL+K: Learning with Noisy Labels and Noise Source Distribution Knowledge", [[Arxiv](http://arxiv.org/abs/2306.11911)]

 ## Requirements
 The code has been written using Python3 (3.10.4), run `pip install -r requirements.txt` to install relevant python packages.